-All tertiary institutions offer student support services as well opportunities for extra-curricular and social activities.
+The University of Melbourne offers student support services as well as opportunities for extra-curricular and social activities.
 It is the student’s responsibility to make enquiries and follow up any issues.

-Students should initiate any enquiries about adjustments with the Disability Liaison Unit or Stop 1.
+You should initiate any enquiries about study adjustments with a Student Equity Adviser.
 Possible adjustments include: